What is new in Wallarm node (if upgrading an EOL node)¶

 has been renamed to/etc/wallarm/private.key

 .
-Starting from the node version 4.0 the new name is used by default. -
+The new name is used by default. -

 The collectd metric